psychemedia/storytelling-notes/undutiful-daughter.md

 # The Undutiful Daughter

-Once there was a girl, a pretty little girl, known to all, as "Bonnie Annie"...
+Once there was a girl, a pretty little girl, and she was known, as: "Bonnie Annie"...
+She grew up to be quite beautiful... and didn't she know it...

 https://archive.org/details/oldenglishfairyt00bari/page/140/mode/2up